kaitsull/FijiFISH/README.md

 ## `Quantification`
-This option ta
+This option takes individual gene expression images from the `nonLinear folder` and quantifies their expression into tables saved in the `analyzedTables folder`.

+**TO RUN:**
+-   Drag-and-drop your first gene image from the `nonLinear folder` into FIJI and select `Quantification` from the menu

+**WHAT HAPPENS:**
+-   `Automatic thresholding` will take the provided tail of the image's cumulative histogram
+-   `Manual thresholding` allows one to manually select the threshold for each image (*useful in cases of autofluorescence*)

+**OUTPUT:**
+-   Quantified tables for [`RUHi`]() analysis in `analyzedTables folder`
+-   Quantified image overlays for quality control in the `analyzedImages folder`

 ## `Single Channel Quantification`
+This option allows one to manually threshold and quantify a single channel that may not look exactly right with automated thresholding.

+Simply drag-and-drop your image from the `nonLinear folder` and run this option to manually threshold.
+This will overwrite the original quantified table in the `analyzedTables folder`.

 ## `HiPlex Overlay`
-**The GUI for this function is incomplete!!!**

-To run:
+This option creates a representative overlay image of your binarized gene expression images.

+**TO RUN:**
 -   Drag-and-drop your first gene image from the `overlay folder` into FIJI and select `HiPlex Overlay` from the menu

+**WHAT HAPPENS:**
--   When running, the order and colours of the images will print out in the `Log` box.
+-   When running, images will be opaquely overlaid and the order and colours of the images will print out in the `Log` box.

+**OUTPUT:**
 -   The image will save in the `overlay` folder as `TestCOMP.png`.
 -   **In the future, there will be an option to change the colours and order of overlay images**

 -   To create a manual overlay image: pseudocolour according to prefered image colours and and use FIJI's `Image` -> `Overlay...` -> `Add Image`